Types of Mesothelioma Lawsuits

 4. Responses and Discovery

 Lawyers on both sides will gather information about your allegations.
-They ask the other side to answer written questions, produce documents and take part in depositions.
+Plaintiffs and defendants answer questions, produce documents and take part in depositions.
 Some of the information may become evidence used at trial.
-You may need to do a deposition and answer questions under oath from both your lawyer and the defendants’ lawyers.
+During a deposition, questions are answered under oath.
 This is often done from the comfort of your own home and always under the guidance of your attorney.

 5. Settlement or Trial